infoocean/React_Native_App/README.md

 # Getting Started

->**Note**: Make sure you have completed environment setup Node Version - v18.18.0 and npm version 9.8.1
+>**Note**: Make sure you have completed the environment setup Node Version - v18.18.0 and npm version 9.8.1

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till cloning the github repositery, before proceeding.
+>**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till cloning the GitHub repository, before proceeding.

-## Step 1: after completed environment setup and installed dependies you can clone the github repository
+## Step 1: After completing the environment setup and installed dependencies you can clone the GitHub repository

-using command git clone https://github.com/infoocean/React_Native_App.git  and run command npm i to install all dependencies.
+using the command git clone https://github.com/infoocean/React_Native_App.git  and run command npm i to install all dependencies.

 ## Step 2: Start the Metro Server